zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "I never dwell on what happened.
-You can't change it.
-Move forward."
+> "Listen to the secret sound, the real sound, which is inside you."
 >
-> — Joan Rivers
+> — Kabir
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch